 Excess chronic inflammation of the gut wall caused by too many pro-inflammatory (bad ) bacteria over time will thin and damage the integrity of the gut wall.
 The same problem occurs in people intolerant to foods such as gluten, lactose and lectin, because they have increased concentration of a gut protein called zonulin, which also signals the junctions to open up.

-The adjacent picture shows that, in this situation, the increased, poorly functioning gaps between cells allows partially digested food and other harmful organisms to penetrate the tissue beneath it.
+The adjacent picture shows that, in this situation, the increased, poorly functioning gaps between cells allow partially digested food and other harmful organisms to penetrate the tissue beneath it.
 This reduced integrity has been nick named leaky gut syndrome.
-This weakened barrier not only allows toxins, including carcinogens, into the bloodstream it causes vitamins, minerals, polyphenols and proteins to leak into the gut depriving the body of the these essential nutrients.
+This weakened barrier not only allows toxins, including carcinogens, into the bloodstream it causes vitamins, minerals, polyphenols and proteins to leak into the gut depriving the body of these essential nutrients.
 In the long term, levels of vitamin A, vitamin D and zinc are particularly affected, which are important elements in antioxidant and immune efficiency.